-Windows® XP/Vista® users: Click Start > Control Panel > Programs and Features.
+Windows® XP/VistaTM users: Click Start > Control Panel > Add or Remove Programs.

 Windows® 2000 users: Click Start > Settings > Control Panel > Add or Remove Programs.

 Disable Other Wireless Adapters

 Most newer laptops may include a built-in wireless adapter.
 To prevent any conflicts with the D-Link wireless adapter, it is recommended to disable the wireless adapter (as well as any unused Ethernet adapters).